hogyadenes/CarND-MPC-Project/README.md

       fg[0] += c_da     * CppAD::pow(vars[a_start + t + 1] - vars[a_start + t], 2);
     }
 ```
-The parameters ´c_cte´, ´c_epsi´, ´c_v´, ´c_delta´, ´c_a´, ´c_vd´, ´c_ddelta´ and ´c_da´ are the relative weights to scale each error term appropriately in the final cost sum.
+The parameters `c_cte`, `c_epsi`, `c_v`, `c_delta`, `c_a`, `c_vd`, `c_ddelta` and `c_da` are the relative weights to scale each error term appropriately in the final cost sum.
 Terms with higher weights will have major, terms with lower weights will have minor influence on the car's behaviour.
 One of the above terms, `steering angle` * `velocity`, was not used in the class materials, I got a hint from a fellow student (Ernesto Cullen) that it might help reducing the wobbles - and, in fact, it helped a lot.
 The weight coefficients then were tuned manually.

 5. The output of the solver contains the control parameters (steering angle and throttle) and the calculated waypoints (for displaying them in the simulator - the reference trajectory is yellow, the calculated is green).